Aryan-Kaisth/Discord_Moderation_Bot/README.md

 ### Discord Moderation Bot for a Data Science Community Server (In Progress)

-A Discord moderation bot is being developed for a data science community server to assist with message moderation, spam control, and rule enforcement.
+This project involves the development of a Discord moderation bot designed for a data science community server.
+The bot assists moderators by monitoring message activity, detecting spam and rule violations, and enforcing community guidelines.
+Collected message data will be used to support analytics and future machine learning–based moderation capabilities.